sergiupopescu199/nft-storage.rs/README.md

 When storing an nft first of all it upload the desired file to nft storage, store in memory the file’s cid and then create another file `metadata.json`  there the file cid previously created is saved and also the nft name and it’s description
 Is not ERC-1155 compatible NFT in some way but is a very flexible alternative, you can upload every type of file not just videos and images

+check out `store_nft_in_directory` method if you wan to upload one or more files to create an nft, as always a `metadata.json` file containing all files will be created

 ```rust
 use anyhow::Result;
 use nft_storage::NftStorage;